Top 20 digital transformation conferences

 This small, New Zealand-based show packs more than 20 speakers and a dozen sessions into a single day.
 It covers vision development, operational efficiency, and finding talent in the age of disruption.
 The focus has a clear Australasian bent, but if your business extends into the Southern Hemisphere, it’s worth a look to help better understand the region’s unique challenges.

 The “Startup Battlefield” of Disrupt is so legendary it was featured in the HBO spoof "Silicon Valley."
 And for good reason: Many truly disruptive companies get their start at Disrupt, and it’s easily worth a visit from any CEO looking to get a clearer view of who’s gaining on them.
-Events in New York and San Francisco — perhaps more germane to domestic enterprises — will return in 2017.
+San Francisco is the big installment of Disrupt, but the New York version, which typically takes place in May, is also worth a look.
 Get updates at #tcdisrupt.

 Truly understanding digital transformation means diving into a host of trending, related technologies, including big data, IoT, mobile, and more.
 Here’s a short list of conferences that can help get you up to speed.

-A key conference covering the world of digital experience delivery, Engage features forum tracks like “From Ideation to Implementation of Personalized Experiences.”
-Speakers at this year’s event include writer Dan Lyons and Nasdaq CIO Brad Peterson.
+A key conference covering the world of digital experience delivery, Engage features forum tracks like “Digital Experiences Are Made Not Born: Becoming Digitally Fit.”
+Speakers at this year’s event include Eric Black, CTO of NBC Sports, and Ron Myers, VP at AMD.

 Location/Date: Amsterdam, November 7-10, 2016; Beijing, December 1-2, 2016; San Jose, June 19-22, 2017